 - When permissions are inherited, the permissions UI is grayed out and the folder appears with an asterisk in the hierarchy panel.

-To configure these roles:
+To configure site-level roles:

 - Select (Admin) > Site > Site Permissions.